 Once a car dealer accidentally mixed ammonia into a drum of gasoline.
-We charged them a small cleanup fee which they gladly paid.
-Then we poured most of the gasoline into a new drum to use for automotive fuel, since we knew that all the ammonia would remain in the water layer.
-We washed the ammonia out of the remaining gasoline with water and added the cleaned gasoline to the fuel.
+We charged them a $500 cleanup fee which they gladly paid.
+Then we added a little extra water into each drum and poured most of the gasoline into a new drum to use for automotive fuel, since we knew that all the ammonia would remain in the water layer.
+Ammonia is uncommonly soluble in water.
+Gasoline – not at all.

 The gasoline example was classic.
 Over and over, just knowing how solvents mixed with each other or not, was all that was required.
 Many times some water could be added to dissolve out one liquid component, then the two layers separated and each one used separately.
 The key was rarely the use of specialized equipment but was almost always the use of specialized knowledge.